Soar Beyond the Dusty Shelf Report

 You'll be on your way from Dusty Shelf stress to superstardom in no time.
 And you’ll never look at reports the same way again.

 Soar Beyond the Dusty Shelf Report is the why-to course.
-Simple Spreadsheets, Great Graphs, and Dashboard Design are the how-to courses.
+Simple Spreadsheets, Great Graphs, Dashboard Design, and Report Redesign are the how-to courses.
 I hope you gain new ideas here and then join me for a fuller course to dive in deeper.

 "So after completing all of these lessons, I was asked by my manager to provide a super quick one pager of data for a specific funder of ours who wanted to see some differences between two of our five locations.
 I had all of the data already pulled and made into tables for our Annual Report - nothing pretty at all - just table after table as someone else would be making the graphics and deciding which data points to use.